danielbrendel/hortusfox-web/README.md

 passwords in their profile preferences.
 They can also reset their password.
 Therefore an e-mail will be sent to them with restoration instructions.
 Each new created user will get a confirmation e-mail with an automatically generated password in order to log in.
 It is recommended that users change their passwords after their first login.
 Last but not least you need to add all your locations of your local environment to the database.
-Therefore go to the locations table and add your locatios:
+You can do that either via the admin section or manually by inserting entries into the locations table.

 ```sql
 INSERT INTO `locations` (`id`, `name`, `icon`, `active`, `created_at`) VALUES